Gordoburrito/gatsby-netlify-cms/src/pages/index.md

 heading: Great coffee with a conscience
 subheading: Welcome to Trend Z, where brands and gen z meet.
 I’m Jimmy & I’ll be your host as you scroll through our website.
-mission: Our Process and Mission
+mission: Our Process / mission (what we Do)
 missionDescription: We do things differently than most marketing agencies.
 As we like to say, “Our marketing is so different that it works.
 Like pineapple on pizza.”
 We want to work with brands that are ready to embrace marketing of the